Derwent Artists Colored Pencils Review

 Cost – 4/5

-The price of these pencils fall into the premium price range, but for that, you get a premium pencil.
+The price of these pencils fall into the lower premium price range, but for that, you get a premium pencil.
 There can be a lot of price fluctuation due to the large array of set sizes available, however.
+We encourage you to shop around and snag a large set of these when they go on sale or are at a price point that you are comfortable paying.

 Overall Ranking – 4/5

-A solid choice for someone looking for a high-quality set of pencils at a reasonable price.
+A solid choice for someone looking for a high-quality set of pencils at a reasonable price, the Derwent Artists Colored Pencils check most of the marks we look for.
 The usability and visuals of these pencils are on point.
+The wax core allows for good layering and blending and should really allow you to express yourself while coloring.
 In addition, jumping into one of the larger sets should give you just about every color you would need in your artistry tool belt.
-And minor complaint with these pencils is trumped by the established quality and sheer color selection that exists.
+Any minor complaint with these pencils is trumped by the established quality and sheer color selection that exists.